rejeep/ruby-end.el/README.markdown

     (require 'ruby-end)

 ## Usage
-Start `ruby-end-mode` using.

-    (ruby-end-mode t)

-or

-    M-x ruby-end-mode
+When `ruby-mode` is started, `ruby-end-mode` will automatically start.

-Now try writing a block keyword, such as `class` or `def` and then `SPACE`.
+In a Ruby file, try writing a block keyword, such as `class` or `def` and then `SPC`.

 For more information, see comments in `ruby-end.el`.

 ## Contribution
 Contribution is much welcome!
 Ruby end is tested using [Ecukes](http://ecukes.info).
 When Adding new features, please write tests for them!

 To fetch Ecukes: